BoYanSTKO/Web-Map-Workshop/README.md

 ```html
 <script src="https://mapzen.com/tangram/tangram.min.js"></script>
 ```
 tells the page to include [Tangram](https://mapzen.com/documentation/tangram/ "Tangram") JavaScript API.
 This API differs from the Leaflet API in that it will render 2D or 3D maps from vector files.
 It can also access various predefined [basemap styles](https://mapzen.com/documentation/cartography/styles/ "styles") provided by [Mapzen](https://mapzen.com/ "Mapzen").
-You will also be able to [customize your map styles](https://mapzen.com/documentation/tangram/walkthrough/ "Tangram") and use the customized style as your basemap.
+You will also be able to [customize your map styles](https://mapzen.com/documentation/tangram/walkthrough/ "Tangram") and use the customized basemap.
 ```html
 <style>
   #mapid {